Updated Oct. 23, 2019

-The city will install vehicular, point-of-interest, and trailhead wayfinding signage; signs that are located in ADOT right of way must meet that agency's design requirements.
+The entire wayfinding package includes vehicular, point-of-interest, and trailhead signage; signs that are located in ADOT right of way must meet that agency's design requirements.
 Signage improves awareness of and access to underutilized off-street public parking in the Uptown area and helps travelers find destinations more quickly, contributing to improved traffic flow.

-- Uptown signage design is complete; purchasing is underway.
-Signage in Uptown is coordinated with marketing and education materials, which are distributed to visitors at hotels, the Visitor Center and online.
-Pedestrian informational kiosks are also planned for Uptown.
+- Signage in Uptown is coordinated with marketing and education materials that are distributed to visitors at hotels, the Visitor Center and online.

-- Entry signs.
-Citywide sign locations have been identified, input is being collected on sign aesthetics.
+- Citywide entryway sign locations have been identified.

-- Sidewalk kiosks.
-Visitor information kiosks will be installed by the end of July 2019.
+- Visitor information kiosks will be installed by the end of July 2019.

 Wayfinding signage will eventually extend through West Sedona, helping travelers find destinations more quickly.